zenml-io/zenml/docs/book/getting-started/zenml-pro/README.md

 ![Walkthrough of ZenML Model Control Plane](../../.gitbook/assets/mcp_walkthrough.gif)

 The [pro version of ZenML](https://zenml.io/pro) comes with a number of features that expand the functionality of the Open Source product.
-ZenML Pro adds a managed control plane that allows you to:
+ZenML Pro adds a managed control plane with benefits like:

 - **A managed production-grade ZenML deployment**: With ZenML Pro you can deploy multiple ZenML servers called [tenants](./tenants).
 - **User management with teams**: Create [organizations](./organization.md) and [teams](./teams.md) to easily manage users at scale.